 What are the essential elements of an investigative story?
 How do you report one?
 How do you pitch one?

 WK 1 Homework Tools

 Do the three following items for homework, using the research tools below.

-Identify the photos below and then write a pitch for an investigative story based on ONE of them.
+Write a pitch for an investigative story based on ONE of the photos below.

-To identify what's going on in these photos, you might:
+To identify what's going on in these photos: